sidakram/bippy/README.md

 });

 /**
- * `instrument` is a function that installs the React DevTools global
+ * `instrument` is a function that installs the react DevTools global
- * hook and allows you to set up custom handlers for React fiber events.
+ * hook and allows you to set up custom handlers for react fiber events.
  */
 instrument(
   /**
    * `secure` is a function that wraps your handlers in a try/catch
    * and prevents it from crashing the app. it also prevents it from
-   * running on unsupported React versions and during production.
+   * running on unsupported react versions and during production.
    *
    * this is not required but highly recommended to provide "safeguards"
    * in case something breaks.
    */
   secure({
     /**
-     * `onCommitFiberRoot` is a handler that is called when React is
+     * `onCommitFiberRoot` is a handler that is called when react is
-     * ready to commit a fiber root. this means that React is has
+     * ready to commit a fiber root. this means that react is has
      * rendered your entire app and is ready to apply changes to
      * the host tree (e.g. via DOM mutations).
      */